 Sentiment Analysis and Opinion Mining (SAOM) is an area of machine learning in computer science which attempts to derive sentiment – a users opinion or feeling – from text.
 Sentiment analysis has become a hot topic over recent years in academia and in the business world, as its value has become clear.
 Researchers have created and examined powerful new methods to achieve near human, or in some cases, surpass human ability to recognise sentiment, and far surpass the human ability to analyse the shear quantity of data available.
-Businesses have recognised it as a tool for customer engagement, project success/failure measurement and much more.
+Businesses have recognised it as a tool for customer engagement, project success/failure measurement, creation of brand advocates, brand monitoring and much more.

 Why would you measure opinion?